Denver Weather: Smoke Will Finally Decrease Today, Just In Time For The All-Star Game

 DENVER (CBS4) – Widespread wildfire smoke that was visible across most of Colorado on Monday should decrease Tuesday afternoon.
 At the same time, the chance for thunderstorms will increase.

 The worst of the smoke for the Denver metro area on Tuesday should be in the morning.
-Smoke will remain present in the afternoon, but the concentration of smoke should be less and therefore air quality should be better.READ MORE: 'Random Couple Gets Engaged': Colorado Photographer Seeking To Share Pictures Taken On Hoosier Pass
+Smoke will remain present in the afternoon, but the concentration of smoke should be less and therefore air quality should be better.READ MORE: Truck Crashes, Spills Lumber On Highway 285 Onramp To C-470

 Regardless, the Colorado Department of Public Health and Environment has issued another Air Quality Alert for Denver and the Front Range as well as most of the mountains and much of the Western Slope.